By Shane Devine

 The title comes from a collection of violin sonatas based off the Catholic Rosary prayers by baroque composer Heinrich Ignaz Franz Biber.
 I must make it clear that it has everything to do with the music and almost nothing to do with the Catholic prayers, though the general plot they follow — the joys of youth, the sorrows of crucifixion, the glory of ascension — is analogous to my descent and ascent.
 I recommend Alice Piérot’s performance of Biber’s Sonatas, for those interested.

 In trying to poetize in an ennobling way about a mechanical, atheistic universe (which I did not quite believe to be the true picture of reality anymore anyway), I began to realize the innate impossibility of this task as my writing automatically drifted back towards the divine.
-The divine spark, however, was revealed to me within the contours of the universe itself; not a Transcendent monotheism or polytheism, nor a chaotic pantheism, but a this-worldly divinity with a nonconscious, self-producing Order: the Natura Naturans in Spinoza’s Ethics and in Emerson’s essay “Nature” from his Second Series, or an immanent deism, as I call it, arose in my poetry, summoned there as if by the muse and not by any conscious willing on my part.
-I say this to ensure the reader that these poems, despite being inundated by thoughts and ideas, nevertheless follow the proper process of “Negative capability” where the poet allows himself to be led by Genius to mysterium beyond mere truth rather than forcing his poetry to become the slave to his own philosophy; they are not a vessel in which I shoehorned pre-established theories but the genuine outcome and living product of a long re-sculpturing of my faith.
+The divine spark, however, was revealed to me within the contours of the universe itself; not a Transcendent monotheism or polytheism, nor a chaotic pantheism, but a this-worldly divinity with a nonconscious, self-producing Order: the Natura Naturans in Spinoza’s Ethics and in Emerson’s essay “Nature” from his Second Series, or an immanent deism, as I call it, arose in my poetry, summoned there as if by a muse and not by any conscious willing on my part; these sonnets are not vessels in which I shoehorned pre-established theories but the genuine outcome and product of a long re-sculpturing of faith.

 Part I: Nihilisms Part II: Overcoming Part III: Ascension